spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ### [doNotEval SpEL helper](https://spinnaker.io/changelogs/1.30.0-changelog/#donoteval-spel-helper)
 This feature is now enabled by default

+### Orca

+https://github.com/spinnaker/orca/pull/4448 adds a new configuration flag: `front50.useTriggeredByEndpoint` that defaults to false.
+When false, orca queries front50 for all pipelines each time a pipeline execution completes.
+When true, orca only queries for pipelines triggered when a specific pipeline completes which is potentially a very small subset of all pipelines.

 ### Front50

+https://github.com/spinnaker/front50/pull/1251 adds a new GET /pipelines/triggeredBy/{id:.+}/{status} endpoint.

 https://github.com/spinnaker/front50/pull/1249 adds three new configuration flags for [each object type under service-storage](https://github.com/spinnaker/front50/blob/568743732dcb47cc576a178795b6a992923f1d3c/front50-core/src/main/java/com/netflix/spinnaker/front50/config/StorageServiceConfigurationProperties.java#L8).